ByteB4rb1e/html-theme-ref/ARCHITECTURE.md

 This project adheres to [IETF RFC2119](https://www.rfc-editor.org/rfc/rfc2119) for identifying requirement levels.

+## Repository Structure

+This section provides an overview of the repository's structure, detailing the purpose of each top-level file and directory.
+The goal is to help collaborators and contributors navigate the codebase effectively.

+### **ARCHITECTURE.md**

+This document, describing the layout and purpose of the project structure.

+### **autom4te.cache/**

+Automatically generated cache directory used during `autotools` builds.

+Typically includes temporary files that assist with the configuration process.

+### **build/**

+Directory for build artifacts and outputs.
+Contains compiled or generated files from the build process.

+Should be excluded from version control (see `.gitignore`).

+### **config.log, config.status**

+Logs and metadata files generated during the execution of `configure`.

+Provides debugging details about the system configuration process.

+### **configure, configure.ac**

+Scripts and files for initializing the project's configuration using `autotools`.

+`configure.ac` defines macros and instructions for generating the `configure` script.

+### **CONTRIBUTING.md**

+Guidelines for contributing to the project, including best practices, coding standards, and submission processes.

+### **docs/**

+Contains documentation files and resources related to the project, as well as the source files for usability tests.

+### **jest.config.js**

+Configuration file for the Jest testing framework.
+Specifies settings for running tests in the project.

+### **LICENSE**

+The license file for the project, describing the terms under which the code can be used and distributed.
+It is currently licensed under Creative Commons BY 4.0.

+### **Makefile**

+Defines targets and rules for the build system.

+Provides a common interface (to i.e. CI/CD service) for common tasks like building, cleaning, or testing.

+### **node_modules/**

+Directory for installed Node.js dependencies.
+Managed by `npm` and should not be manually modified.

+### **package.json, package-lock.json**

+`package.json`: Defines project metadata, dependencies, and scripts.

+`package-lock.json`: Ensures consistent dependency resolution across environments.

+### **postcss.config.ts**

+Configuration file for PostCSS, a tool for transforming CSS with plugins.
+Used for preprocessing and optimizing CSS stylesheets.

+### **README.md**

+The primary introductory document for the repository.
+Provides an overview, setup instructions, and usage examples.

+### **scripts/**

+Contains utility scripts for managing or automating tasks within the project.

+### **src/**

+Source code directory for the project's implementation.
+Includes the main logic, components, and modules, which are seperated into `style` and `script`.

+### **tests/**

+Contains unit and integration tests for the project's scripting.
+Ensures the correctness and reliability of the implementation.

+### **tsconfig.debug.json, tsconfig.json, tsconfig.node.json**

+TypeScript configuration files for different environments or purposes:

+* `tsconfig.json`: The base configuration for the project.
+* `tsconfig.debug.json`: Additional settings for debugging.
+* `tsconfig.node.json`: Configurations specific to Node.js environments, mainly
+  for project scripts under `scripts/` executed with `ts-node`.

+### **typedoc.json**

+Configuration file for TypeDoc, a documentation generator for TypeScript projects.
+Specifies how TypeScript source files should be converted to documentation.

+### **vendor/**

+Directory for third-party libraries or dependencies not installed via package managers.
+Used for static assets or vendored code.
+Crucial to let other people quickly identify third-party assets and their licensing implications.

+### **webpack.config.*.js**

+Webpack configuration files for bundling the project's assets.

+* `webpack.config.debug.js`: Configuration for debugging builds.
+* `webpack.config.doc.js`: Configuration for generating documentation builds.
+* `webpack.config.js`: The main configuration for production builds.

+### **.vimrc**

+Configuration file for `vim` text editor.
+This is to illustrate on what type of workflow this project is optimized for.
+Whenever the personal working directory is set to the root of the repository, or a descendant directory, this configuration is automatically loaded by `vim`.

 ## Styling

 This project adopts the [SMACSS (Scalable and Modular Architecture for